 Tips for choosing land for real estate construction

-1. Long-range planning:
+1. Long-term planning:

 Make sure the land is located in an area that is in line with the future development plans of the city or region.
 Land that may seem unattractive today may become more valuable over time if the area is growing rapidly or will see major development projects in the future.